-At the Gliga Lab we are interested in understanding early brain and cognitive development.
-We ask how children choose what to attend to and what motivates them to learn.
+Gliga Lab members are interested in understanding early brain and cognitive development.
+We ask how children choose what to pay attention to and what motivates them to learn.
 We investigate how language changes the way infants perceive and remember the world.
 We figure out how sleep helps learning and what perturbs sleep in developmental disorders.
 The populations that we study span both typical and atypical development.

 We ask these questions using electroencephalography (EEG), near infrared spectroscopy (NIRS), eye-tracking, observational measures and questionnaires.